Franknsten/CybusARG/readme.md

 A community discord has started up, found [here](https://discord.com/invite/Sut284Mj), where players share ideas, findings, and work through the mystery.
 ## Tools
 The below sites have been useful in cracking puzzles so far.
 They are not exclusive, but are very handy

+### Morse Code
+This is an old form of communication, with letters and numbers represented as dots and dashes, and spaces as slashes.

+[Cryptii](https://cryptii.com/pipes/morse-code-translator) has a useful tool for encoding and decoding these messages

 ### Ceasar Shift
 This is a fairly common simple encrypting method.
 You just move each letter a certain number of letters down the alphabet.
 ABC shifted by 3 becomes DEF, as each letter is advanced by 3.